Neetithapa/Driver-Drowziness-Detection/README.md

-# driver-drowziness-detection
+# Driver-Drowziness-Detection
-mini project for drunk drive detection or driver drowziness detection and alert system using Dlib and OpenCV in python
+Mini project for drunk drive detection or driver drowziness detection and alert system using Dlib and OpenCV in python